OpenGUT/OpenGUT/Firmware/Readme.md

 # OpenGUTv1 Firmware

-Firmware for an nRF52840-based audio platform built on Zephyr (NCS).
+Firmware for OpenGUTv1: nRF52840-based platform built on Zephyr (NCS).

 This project implements:
 - Stereo audio capture from a PDM microphone.